-The vacuum lift light and the vacuum gauge must remain completely visible to the operator, so that they can be monitored throughout the entire lift.
+The low vacuum warning light and the vacuum gauge must remain completely visible to the operator, so that they can be monitored throughout the entire lift.

-/N WARNING: Vacuum indicators must be visible to operator throughout entire lift.
+/ WARNING: Vacuum indicators must be visible to operator throughout entire lift.

 If the vacuum system experiences leakage while the lifter is attached to the load, the vacuum pumps turn on automatically, as required to maintain sufficient vacuum for lifting the maximum load weight.
-The lift light turns off while the pumps are running, to signal the reduction in vacuum to the operator.
+The low vacuum warning light also turns on and remains illuminated while the pumps are running, to signal the reduction in vacuum to the operator.

-If the pumps turn on and the lift light turns off while you are lifting a load, make sure the vacuum gauge shows a vacuum level of 16" Hg [-54 kPa] or higher.
+If the pumps and warning light turn on while you are lifting a load, make sure the vacuum gauge shows a vacuum level of 16" Hg [-54 kPa] or higher.
 If not, move away and stay clear of the load until it can be lowered to the ground or a stable support.

-WARNING: Stay clear of any suspended load when vacuum level is insufficient.
+MARNING: Stay clear of any suspended load while vacuum level is lower than 16" Hg [-54 kPa].

 Discontinue lifter use until the cause of the vacuum loss can be determined.
-If the pumps run at intervals of 10 minutes or less while the lifter is attached to clean, smooth, nonporous materials, the leakage is likely to be in the vacuum system.
+If the pumps run at intervals of ten minutes or less while the lifter is attached to clean, smooth, nonporous materials, the leakage is likely to be in the vacuum system.
 In this event, perform the VACUUM TEST (see MAINTENANCE) and inspect the vacuum pads for damage (see MAINTENANCE: VACUUM PAD MAINTENANCE: Inspection).
-If the vacuum loss cannot be remedied immediately, perform inspections and maintenance as needed to identify and correct any deficiency before resuming normal operation of the lifter.
+If the vacuum loss cannot be remedied immediately, perform inspection and maintenance as needed to identify and correct any deficiency before resuming normal operation of the lifter.